 Lead acid vs Lithium ion Batteries: What is difference in the RVs

-Every RV enthusiast knows that a quality engine and indoor battery are the keys to a successful travel experience, but not everyone understands the pros and cons of different battery types.
+Every RV enthusiast knows that a quality engine and indoor 12v 42ah Lifepo4 Battery are the keys to a successful travel experience, but not everyone understands the pros and cons of different battery types.
 Is there a big difference between the two main types of batteries (lead acid vs lithium ion)?

 Does it matter which type of battery you choose to meet your power needs as an RVer?
 (Hint: you bet it will!)

 What’s the big deal?
 Well, once you understand the difference between lead-acid and lithium-ion batteries(lead acid vs lithium-ion), you will be able to choose a battery or battery pack that will meet your needs for years to come.
 This is a big deal, so let’s jump right in.

 Lead-acid batteries have been around since the mid-1800s and are the earliest rechargeable batteries in existence!
 For over 170 years, the technology behind lead-acid batteries has been mature and successful.
 But that also means it doesn’t take advantage of state-of-the-art technology.
 Let’s see how this might affect the RV.

 Lead-acid batteries use chemical reactions to generate electricity.
 Each 12-volt lithium polymer battery contains six (6) batteries.
 Each cell contains a mixture of sulfuric acid and water (to varying degrees).
 Each battery has a positive terminal and a negative terminal.
 When the lithium polymer battery generates electricity, it is discharged.
 The chemical reaction causes the sulfuric acid to break down into the water that is stored inside each cell to dilute the acid.
 So using electricity will deplete the acid.